gfragko/Email_Summarization_using_LLMs/Results/review_new.md

 Operational Notes:
 * Draft: This Bill of Lading has been issued against HBL No: SSL21169
 * Seal: DV Seal: JP2385794

+    Output Format:
+    1. Accuracy: [High/Medium/Low]
+    2. Suggestions: [Improvement points]
+    3. Confidence Score: [Score out of 10]
+    4. Summary: [The final summary with all the information provided]

+    ### Output:
+    1. Accuracy: High
+    2. Suggestions: None
+    3. Confidence Score: 9
+    4. Summary: Lia Charalampopoulou from Arian Maritime S.A. requests confirmation that cargo SSL21169 (Shipment Number: STFL21072190, Document Number: 21072800108B/L, Export References: HTTEXP-0221, EXP #1472-010588-21, S/C NO#HTTEXP-0221) has been released for delivery to Cnee.
+The shipment consists of used ship spare parts (17 wooden boxes) with a gross weight of 7800.00 KGS and a volume of 10.00 CBM.
+The vessel Cosco Shipping SAGITTARIUS 014W will transport the cargo from Chittagong, Bangladesh to Piraeus, Greece.
+Arian Maritime S.A. has relocated its offices to 133A Filonos Str, Piraeus-Greece 18536 as of January 27th, 2